lindy-labs/sc_solidity-contracts/contracts/echidna/ECHIDNA.md

 Invoking Vault.withdraw() with invalid parameters always revert, ie when
  - lock duration has not passed yet
  - user has not made a deposit and user try to withdraw more than zero

+## Access Control

+Invoking strategy function invest, finishDepositstable and initRedeemstable always revert if caller is not manager.